 Campbell will give the 23rd Annual John Mills Turner Jr. Lecture on Life and Faith at 3 p.m.
 Sunday, April 7 at First Christian Church (Disciples of Christ), 3109 Rivermont Avenue.
 Her topic is “Living the Ecumental Life of Faith.”

-On Monday, April 8, Campbell will deliver the Jennie Cutler Shumate Lecture on Christian Ministry at 7:30 p.m. at Snidow Chapel, Lynchburg College.
+On Monday, April 8, Campbell will deliver the Jennie Cutler Shumate Lecture on Christian Ministry at 7:30 p.m. at Snidow Chapel, University of Lynchburg.
 She will speak on“Christian Ministry in an Interfaith World.”

 Prior to her time at the National Council of Churches in Christ USA, Campbell served as director of the U.S. Office of the World Council of Churches.
 During those years her commitment to peace with justice, crafted during her life changing work with Dr. Martin Luther King Jr., was deepened in the struggle to end apartheid in South Africa.
 Archbishop Desmond Tutu, speaking about Campbell, referred to her as “a woman of courage and compassion.”
 He pointed out that she was the only woman in the clergy procession of more than 200 for his installation as Archbishop of South Africa, commenting, “Her voice helped to bring an end to the evil of apartheid.”